Bande à part (film): Memorable scenes

-When Franz, Arthur and Odile are in a crowded café, Arthur and Odile decide to dance.
+When Franz, Arthur, and Odile are in a crowded café, Arthur and Odile decide to dance.
 Franz joins them as they perform a dance routine.
 The music is R&B or soul music composed for the film by Michel Legrand, but Anna Karina said the actors called it "the Madison dance", alluding to a novelty dance of the time.
-The Madison scene influenced the dance scene with Uma Thurman and John Travolta in Tarantino's Pulp Fiction.
-It also influenced scenes in Hal Hartley's Simple Men and Martin Hynes' The Go-Getter.
-In Roger Michell's Le Week-End, the principal characters see the dance scene on a TV screen in their Paris hotel room and briefly dance along with it.
+The Madison scene influenced the dance scene with Uma Thurman and John Travolta in Tarantino's Pulp Fiction (1994).
+It also influenced scenes in Hal Hartley's Simple Men (1992) and Martin Hynes' The Go-Getter (2007).
+In Roger Michell's Le Week-End (2013), the principal characters see the dance scene on a TV screen in their Paris hotel room and briefly dance along with it.
 The final scene of the movie is a longer reenactment in a café after one of the characters plays the music on a jukebox.
+In "The Gentlemen's Wager", a 2014 short film made to promote Johnnie Walker whiskey, Jude Law and a group of dancers perform the Madison dance in order to win a bet.
+Emma Stone, Jonah Hill, and Rome Kanda perform the dance in "Exactly Like You", the fifth episode of the 2018 Netflix series Maniac.
 The entire dance scene was also used as the music video for the song "Dance with Me" by Nouvelle Vague from their album Bande à Part (2006).
 The group took their name from a scene in the film, where Arthur and Odile are walking on a street and pass an emporium with Nouvelle Vague (New Wave or New Trend) in large letters over the door.

-In "The Gentlemen's Wager", a 2014 short film made to promote Johnnie Walker whiskey, Jude Law and a group of dancers perform the Madison dance in order to win a bet.

-Emma Stone, Jonah Hill, and Rome Kanda perform the dance in "Exactly Like You", the fifth episode of the 2018 Netflix series Maniac.

-In a later scene, Franz, Arthur and Odile attempt to break the world record for running through the Louvre museum.
+In a later scene, Franz, Arthur, and Odile attempt to break the world record for running through the Louvre museum.
 The narrator informs viewers that their time was 9 minutes and 43 seconds, which broke the record set by Jimmy Johnson of San Francisco at 9 minutes and 45 seconds.
-The Louvre scene is referenced in Bernardo Bertolucci's 1968-based 2003 romantic drama The Dreamers, in which its characters break the Louvre record.
+The Louvre scene is referenced in Bernardo Bertolucci's 1968-based 2003 film The Dreamers, in which its characters break the Louvre record.